 Blindness is an allegorical novel set in a town where almost everyone goes blind.
-It presents the reader with the worst and best about human beings, and was really close to be a 5-star read.
+It presents the reader with the worst and the best about human beings and was really close to be a 5-star read.
 I just wish I had been more afraid about the ultimate fate of the characters.
 But what they had to endure was already so extreme that I could not imagine anything worse.

 This is the second book in The Memoirs of Lady Trent series.
 We follow the future prominent dragon naturalist Isabella on her journey to Eriga.
 The development of the main character’s family situation is quite interesting, but I was a bit confused about the political situation in Eriga.

 After loving Rebecca, I have really high expectations for all of Daphne du Maurier’s books.
 My Cousin Rachel is narrated by Philip, who was raised by his older cousin Ambrose.
 After Ambrose’s death away from home, he harbours suspicions about his cousin Rachel.
 The creation of atmospheres is perfect and I loved doubting the characters’ intentions throughout the novel, but I was not entirely convinced about why Philip fell so quickly in love with Rachel.

 All the Light We Cannot See is one of those books which has an interesting and emotional plot, but whose structure restrains the reader’s connection with the characters.
 We are told the story of Marie-Laure and Werner, whose lives are affected by the brutality of the Second World War.
 The story felt too fragmented and disjointed.
 Nonetheless, at times it is beautifully written and emotional.
 I debated for a while whether to rate it with 3 or 4 stars, but, since I quite liked the ending, I felt that a four-star rating was more representative of my feelings about the book.